Terrorism in Australia: Benbrika Group in Melbourne

 In September 2008, of an original nine defendants, five men including the Muslim cleric, Abdul Nacer Benbrika were convicted of planning a terrorist attack.
 During the trial, the jury heard evidence of plans to bomb the 2005 AFL Grand Final, 2006 Australian Grand Prix and the Crown Casino, as well as a plot to assassinate then Prime Minister John Howard.

 Despite Benbrika having completed his sentence on 5 November 2020, the Department of Home Affairs applied to the Victorian Supreme Court to keep him detained, and he was, under an interim order from the court.

+On 19 December 2023 Justice Elizabeth Hollingworth, in the Victorian Supreme Court, granted Benbrika release.
+He is to be kept on an extended supervision order for a year.

 Holsworthy Barracks terror plot

 On 4 August 2009, four men in Melbourne were charged over the Holsworthy Barracks terror plot, an alleged plan to storm the Holsworthy Barracks in Sydney with automatic weapons; and shoot army personnel or others until they were killed or captured.
 The men are allegedly connected with the Somali-based terrorist group al-Shabaab.
 Prime Minister Kevin Rudd subsequently announced a federal government review of security at all military bases.

-In December 2011 Justice Betty King sentenced three of the men to 18 years in prison with minimum terms of 13 1/2.
+In December 2011 Justice Betty King sentenced three of the men to 18 years in prison with minimum terms of thirteen-and-half years.
 She said that they were all "unrepentant radical Muslims and would remain a threat to the public while they held extremist views".